shemoxcellency/basic_machine_learning_web_app/README.md

 * pickle
 * matplotlib

-I am testing cloning into my git repo, merging and pulling changes into the main repo
+I am testing cloning into my git repo, merging and pulling changes into the main repository.